songweizhi/MarkerMAG/README.md

   Read coverage of MAGs and their linked 16S rRNA genes might be biased by guanine-cytosine (GC) content [[Reference](https://doi.org/10.1093/nar/gks001)].
     Read coverage are weighted by GC content bias before estimating the copy number of 16S rRNA genes in MAGs.
     GC content bias is calculated as described [here](https://support.illumina.com/content/dam/illumina-support/help/Illumina_DRAGEN_Bio_IT_Platform_v3_7_1000000141465/Content/SW/Informatics/Dragen/GCBiasReport_fDG.htm).
-    An example of GC content bias from the MBARC-26 dataset that we used for benchmarking MarkerMAG can be found [here](doc/README_GC_bias.md).
+    An example of GC content bias from the MBARC-26 dataset that we used for benchmarking MarkerMAG is [here](doc/README_GC_bias.md).

 MarkerMAG modules